fido-alliance/fdo-sim/fsim-repository/fdo.csr.md

 ## fdo.csr.serverkeygen-req and fdo.csr.serverkeygen-res

 A device requests server-side key generation by issuing a fdo.csr.serverkeygen-req to the owning Device Management Service.
 The request uses the same format as the fdo.csr.simpleenroll-req and the fdo.csr.simplereenroll-req messages.

-The owning Device Management Service and the certificate enrollment servers SHOULD treat the CSR as it would any enroll or re-enroll CSR.
+The owning Device
+Management Service and the certificate enrollment servers SHOULD treat the CSR as it would any enroll or re-enroll CSR, as described in RFC 7030.
 The only distinction is that the public key values and signature in the CSR MUST be ignored.
 These are included in the request only to allow re-use of existing libraries for generating and parsing such requests.

+If the device wants to receive an private key encrypted at the object layer in addition to that of the communication security offered by FDO, then the client MUST include an attribute in the CSR indicating the encryption key to be used.
+Section 4.4.1.1 and Section 4.4.1.2 of [RFC 7030] describe how to request symmetric and asymmetric key encryption of the private key.

-A successful response is returned in the fdo.csr.serverkeygen-res in form of a multipart-core MIME payload containing a PKCS#7-encoded certificate plus a PKCS#8-encoded unencrypted private key.
+A successful response is returned in the fdo.csr.serverkeygen-res in form of a multipart/mixed MIME payload with boundary set to "fdo" containing two parts: one part is the private key and the other part is the certificate.

+The certificate is an "application/pkcs7-mime" and exactly matches the certificate response to simpleenroll response message.

+The format in which the private key part is returned is dependent on whether the private key is being returned with additional encryption on top of that provided by FDO.

+If additional encryption is not being employed, the private key data MUST be placed in an "application/pkcs8".
+An "application/pkcs8" part consists of the base64-encoded DER-encoded PrivateKeyInfo with a Content-Transfer-Encoding of "base64" [RFC2045].

+If additional encryption is being employed, the private key is placed inside of a CMS SignedData.
+The text below describes the possible variants and is an adaption of the description in Section 4.4.2 of [RFC7030].
+The normative text herein intentionally aligns with RFC 7030 for code-reuse purposes.

+The SignedData is signed by the party that generated the private key, which may or may not be the owning Device Management Service or the CA. The SignedData is further protected by placing it inside of a CMS EnvelopedData, as described in Section 4 of
+[RFC5958].
+The following list shows how the EncryptedData is used, depending on the type of protection key specified by the client.

+- If the client specified a symmetric encryption key to protect the server-generated private key, the EnvelopedData content is encrypted using the secret key identified in the request.
+The EnvelopedData RecipientInfo field MUST indicate the key-encryption kekri key management technique.
+The values are as follows: version is set to 4, key-encryption key identifier (kekid) is set to the value of the DecryptKeyIdentifier from Section 4.4.1.1 of [RFC 7030]; keyEncryptionAlgorithm is set to one of the key wrap algorithms that the client included in the SMIMECapabilities accompanying the request; and encryptedKey is the encrypted key.

+- If the client specified an asymmetric encryption key suitable for key transport operations to protect the server-generated private key, the EnvelopedData content is encrypted using a randomly generated symmetric encryption key.
+The cryptographic strength of the symmetric encryption key SHOULD be equivalent to the client-specified asymmetric key.
+The EnvelopedData RecipientInfo field
+MUST indicate the KeyTransRecipientInfo (ktri) key management technique.
+In KeyTransRecipientInfo, the RecipientIdentifier (rid) is either the subjectKeyIdentifier copied from the attribute defined in Section 4.4.1.2 of [RFC 7030] or the server determines an associated issuerAndSerialNumber from the attribute; version is derived from the choice of rid [RFC5652], keyEncryptionAlgorithm is set to one of the key wrap algorithms that the client included in the SMIMECapabilities accompanying the request, and encryptedKey is the encrypted key.

+- If the client specified an asymmetric encryption key suitable for key agreement operations to protect the server-generated private key, the EnvelopedData content is encrypted using a randomly generated symmetric encryption key.
+The cryptographic strength of the symmetric encryption key SHOULD be equivalent to the client-specified asymmetric key.
+The EnvelopedData RecipientInfo field
+MUST indicate the KeyAgreeRecipientInfo (kari) key management technique.
+In the KeyAgreeRecipientInfo type, version, originator, and user keying material (ukm) are as in [RFC5652], and keyEncryptionAlgorithm is set to one of the key wrap algorithms that the client included in the SMIMECapabilities accompanying the request.
+The recipient's key identifier is either copied from the attribute defined in Section 4.4.1.2 of [RFC 7030] to subjectKeyIdentifier or the server determines an IssuerAndSerialNumber that corresponds to the value provided in the attribute.

+In all three additional encryption cases, the EnvelopedData is returned in the response as an "application/pkcs7-mime" part with an smime-type parameter of "server-generated-key" and a Content-Transfer-Encoding of "base64".

+An example of a successful response to a fdo.csr.serverkeygen-req might look like:

+   --fdo
+   Content-Type: application/pkcs8
+   Content-Transfer-Encoding: base64

+   MIIEvgIB...//Base64-encoded private key//..ATp4HiBmgQ
+   --fdo
+   Content-Type: application/pkcs7-mime; smime-type=certs-only
+   Content-Transfer-Encoding: base64

+   MIIDRQYJK..//Base64-encoded certificate//..dDoQAxAA==
+   --fdo--

 ## fdo.csr.csrattrs-req and fdo.csr.csrattrs-res